eser/stack/README.md

 ### Want to contribute?

-It is publicly open for any contribution.
+It is publicly open for any contribution from the community.
 Bug fixes, new features and additional components are welcome.

 If you're interested in becoming a contributor and enhancing the ecosystem, please start by reading through our [CONTRIBUTING.md](CONTRIBUTING.md).